10 Best Sales Enablement Tools for 2026

 Organizations seeking to improve software adoption and user engagement through in-app guidance.

-9. Allego: Revolutionizing Sales Training
+10. Allego: Revolutionizing Sales Training

 Allego platform dashboard showing video-based learning modules, coaching feedback, and conversation intelligence analytics

 Allego focuses on modernizing sales training and coaching, offering a range of tools to deliver engaging and effective training experiences.
 This makes it essential for businesses enhancing their sales team's skills and performance.
+Teams using Allego for training content often add a dedicated practice layer like Outdoo AI, where reps roleplay the scenarios they just learned and get scored across both practice and live calls.

 Key Features: